juxor/afaq/markdown/secC9.md

 Since natural rate theory cannot be tested, a sensible thing would be to examine its assumptions for plausibility and reasonableness.
-However, Milton Friedmans early work on economic methodology blocks this route as he asserted that realism and plausibility of assumptions have no place in economics.
+However, Milton Friedman’s early work on economic methodology blocks this route as he asserted that realism and plausibility of assumptions have no place in economics.
 With most economists blindly accepting this position, the result is a church in which entry is conditional on accepting particular assumptions about the